— DENTAL IMPLANTS - TORONTO

 A removable full or partial denture that attaches to implants via locator attachments or a bar.
 Provides significantly improved stability and retention compared to conventional dentures, while remaining removable for cleaning.

-Ideal for: patients transitioning from conventional dentures05All-on-4 / All-on-X
+Ideal for: patients transitioning from conventional dentures

 A full arch of teeth restored on four to six strategically placed implants.
 A fixed, non-removable prosthesis that functions like natural teeth — eliminating the instability and dietary restrictions of conventional dentures.